 Washington Health Department Washington DC 899 North Capitol Street Northeast 20002 202-442-5955

-Coroners and Medical Examiners investigate deaths within their jurisdiction and perform autopsies and other postmortem examinations.
+District of Columbia Coroners and Medical Examiners investigate deaths within their jurisdiction and perform autopsies and other postmortem examinations in District of Columbia , DC.
 Many vital records are available from a Coroner or Medical Examiner, including autopsy reports, investigator reports, toxicology reports, and in some cases, X-rays or photographs.
 An autopsy report will include the cause and manner of death.
 Many coroners and medical examiners provide online access to their reports.
-In other cases, you can obtain records by contacting the Coroners or Medical Examiner’s Office directly.
+In other cases, you can obtain public records such as District of Columbia death certifiates by contacting the Coroners or Medical Examiner’s Office directly.

 District Of Columbia Medical Examiner & Coroner Washington DC 401 E Street Southwest 20024 202-698-9000

-The Town Hall or City Hall is the chief administrative office that runs the town or city.
-Town and City Halls often maintain records related to their municipality, including vital records.
-You can find birth certificates, death certificates, marriage licenses, and divorce decrees at the Town Hall or City Hall.
+District of Columbia Town Hall or City Halls are the chief administrative office in District of Columbia , DC.
+Town and City Halls often maintain records related to their municipality, including District of Columbia vital records.
+You can find District of Columbia birth certificates, death certificates, marriage licenses, and divorce decrees at the Town Hall or City Hall.
 In some locations, these vital records are available online or by filling out an online request form.

 Washington City Hall Washington DC 950 24th Street Northwest 20052